Kenin reaches 4th round at French Open by beating Pegula

 Kenin had 10 double faults and was broken five times but held in her final four service games to close out the win.
 The 2020 Australian Open champion, who was sidelined by an appendectomy in February, improved to 10-8 this year.

 American Sloane Stephens, who is ranked 59th and is out of the top 50 for the first time since 2017, advanced by beating 18th-seeded Karolina Muchova 6-3, 7-5.
-Stephens, the runner-up in 2018, will next face Barbora Krejcikova, who upset No. 5 Elina Svitolina 6-3, 6-2.
+Stephens, the runner-up in 2018, will next face Barbora Krejcikova, who upset fifth-seeded Elina Svitolina 6-3, 6-2.

-Rafael Nadal, Roger Federer and Novak Djokovic were all on the schedule against unseeded players.
+Djokovic advanced to the round of 16 at the French Open for the 12th consecutive year and said he made necessary adjustments on a cool, cloudy afternoon.

+“Maybe for those watching it looked simple, but it wasn’t,” he told the crowd in French.
+“The conditions were different.
+How do you say in French … the bounce was lower.
+I think I coped well.”

 Wine reported from Miami.